Unusual Malaysian Drinks You Want To Try

 National Malaysian Drinks – Top is Teh Tarik

-Malaysia’s cuppa is a hot, pulled frothy Milk Tea drink and not Coffee.
+Malaysia’s cuppa is a hot, pulled, frothy milk tea drink, not coffee.

 The simple ingredients are black tea, condensed milk, and sugar.

-We attribute the robust flavor to the use of tea dust (instead of leaves).
+We attribute the robust flavor to using tea dust (instead of leaves).

 Teh Tarik’s preparation and the art of ‘pulling tea,’ hot and freshly make it Malaysia’s national drink.